alexmattson/RailsLite/README.md

 ...
 ```

-In your create or update methods be sure to structure your if statments around the ``valid?`` method since that is where the actual checks will take place.
+In your create or update methods be sure to structure your if statements around the ``valid?`` method since that is where the actual checks will take place.
 For example:

 ```ruby
   def create